kikiklang/pomme-page/README.md

     ```sh
     npm install
     ```
+4. To finish the installation, you will have to provide a `.env` file where you can place your configuration variables like API keys.
+Put this file at the root of pomme-page folder. see example with the `.env.example` file.

 ## Usage
  You can now open the project in your IDE and run this project locally